ashishkumarpardeshi/DIY_Oxygen_Analyzer/README.md

   <img src="Docs and Tutorials/assets/readings_1.jpg">
 </p>

-The prototype here also working fine in the range with negligible error and thus can corrected with calibration.
+The breadboard prototype here also working fine in the range with negligible error and thus can be corrected with calibration.

 ## Acknowledgement and Resources